Free $179 Premium Water Test with any install · 2-year warranty · 31+ Yrs Master Plumber · (480) 228-8282

 Reverse Osmosis Questions

-Pre-filters typically need replacement every 6 to 12 months, while the RO membrane lasts 2 to 5 years.
+RO pre-filters (sediment and carbon) typically need replacement every 6 to 12 months.
+The RO membrane itself lasts 2 to 5 years depending on feed water quality.
 Post-filters last 1 to 2 years.
-We handle all maintenance and can set you up with a service schedule.
+Aqua Cat sets a maintenance schedule for every install and offers reminder service so the system never under-performs.

 Ready for Pure Drinking Water?